This article is relevant to our Live, Flex and Video Conversations. You can find more information about our product offerings here.

 Included in this Article

-- Profanity Filter
+Profanity Filter

+The Profanity Filter is a preventative measure that blocks participants from submitting profane language.
 Enables you to prevent users from submitting responses that contain profane language.
 The filter will be automatically set to default when you create a new Conversation.
 To enable or disable the profanity filter, simply go to the Audience section within a Conversation and select Advanced.

 Users who attempt to submit profane language in a response will be prompted with the error message "please remove profanity."
 Once they remove the profanity, the user will be able to submit their response.

-Flagging & Muting Participants
+Flagging Participants

 When you select to flag a response, you will be prompted to confirm your choice.
 Once the participant is flagged, they will still be able to participate in the Conversation and will not be notified.
-However, their responses from the point of muting on will not be shown in the Conversation, to other participants or in the post Conversation analysis space.

 Flex Example